In late September, we got home from a seven-week excursion that ended in spending time with my two adult children and their families.

 and The Pirate Museum in St. Augustine, Florida.

-The number of people into these places was limited, social distancing practiced, and masks required.
+The number of people in these places was limited, social distancing practiced, and masks required.

 We need to accept that everyone gets ill once in a while and that we should stay home when we are sick.
 We need to stop complaining about the simple measures we should take out of responsibility in order to stop the spread of ANY disease.